freeCodeCamp/guide/pages/docs/certificates-guide/link-to-external-pages-with-anchor-elements/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Link to External Pages with Anchor Elements"
+title: "Link to External Pages with Anchor Elements"
+parent: "certificates-guide"
 ---

 `a` elements, also known as anchor elements, are used to link to content outside of the current page.